logicly-au/pmhc-mds-user-documentation/doc/tools.rst

 Any upload validation errors will need to be corrected in your internal system and a new upload file created.
 Or if you manually record data on the upload file, you can edit the data records directly on the file.
+See - `https://docs.pmhc-mds.com/projects/data-specification-yes-invitation/en/v1/validation-rules.html#validation-rules`_.

 The definition of each data item has associated notes that will provide guidance on why an error is returned.
 By visiting the data specifications documentation